 19. Uganda’s Largest Export is Coffee

-Uganda's economy is largely based on agriculture.
+Uganda’s economy is largely based on agriculture.
 Their primary export is coffee.
-The coffee is exported to numerous countries all over the world, including the US and Switzerland.
+Coffee is exported to numerous countries all over the world, including the US and Switzerland.

 Uganda exports both Arabica and Robusta coffee.